 As the world’s largest cruise liner by volume, Royal Caribbean International’s ‘Symphony of the Seas’ stretches 1,188 feet long and is filled with 22 restaurants, 24 pools and 2,759 cabins.
 With 18 decks, you will never guess how many people are on the ship with you – the space is endless!
-In this blog, our travel expert Kristin shares what it’s like aboard the largest cruise ship in the world.
+In this blog, our cruise product manager Astrid shares what it’s like aboard the largest cruise ship in the world.

 This gigantic ship is divided into seven neighbourhoods.
 Each neighbourhood has its own character, so there is something to suit every personality.
 Neighbourhoods such as the adults-only Solarium Lounge or leafy Central Park aim to provide a refuge, whereas the dedicated Splashaway Bay water park is packed with families.